BrownieO/Conlang-notes/Lexavelo/index.md

 ## Alphabet
 The Lexávelo language uses the full Spanish alphabet, plus the rare letters Á and É. The following letters are known to be different:
 - Á = /ahe/
-- C, K, Q = /k/
+- Q = /k/

 ## Grammar
-The language uses the English grammar, with the following known differences:
+This auxlang uses the English grammar, with the following known differences:
 - No grammatical gender
 - No inflection
 - No suffixes